Seoul’s ruined Jumbo Jet, the Juan T. Trippe

 A noodle shop under its wing.

 Fair enough, but we’d not come all that distance to give up so easily.
-SY took point and I stood in back smiling and flashing my camera as we went down to the shack the old man lived in, squatted underneath the plane-body itself.
-She called out into the house and an old woman emerged, equally negative but seemingly amenable to coercion.
-SY flashed her press credentials and bulled through the woman’s negativity with some semi-true exaggerations (this is a photographer from England, I’m from a magazine in Tokyo, we’ve come only to see your plane, we really had hoped to see inside, please don’t say we’ve come all this way for nothing), not really false but neither totally true.
-The woman seemed to persist in her negativity, but SY just started walking forwards and saying ‘thank you thank you’ and before I knew it the woman had relented and we were in the fuselage (where it was baking hot) and taking shots.
+SY took point and I stood in back smiling and flashing my camera as we went down to the shack the old man lived in, squatted underneath the hull.
+He called out into the house and an old woman emerged, presumably his wife, who seemed pretty unimpressed with us, though perhaps amenable to suggestion.
+SY flashed her press credentials and pushed through the woman’s negativity with some semi-true exaggerations (this is a photographer from England, I’m from a magazine in Tokyo, we’ve come only to see your plane, we really had hoped to see inside, please don’t say we’ve come all this way for nothing), not really false but neither totally true.

 At the entrance, looking in.